bengenelow/github_portfolio/README.md

 # PORTFOLIO

-# LIMO Robotics Systems Engineering Portfolio
+# LIMO Robotics Systems Engineering Project 1

 This site showcases the **LIMO Robot Project**, developed as part of a hands-on training exercise in **robotics systems engineering**.
 It demonstrates both technical implementation and project management using systems engineering principles.